carbon-language/carbon-lang/mlir/docs/Interfaces.md

 };
 ```

-External models can be provided for attribute and type interfaces by deriving
+External models can be provided for attribute, operation and type interfaces by
-either `FallbackModel` or `ExternalModel` and by registering the model class
+deriving either `FallbackModel` or `ExternalModel` and by registering the model
-with the attribute or type class in a given context.
+class with the relevant class in a given context.
 Other contexts will not see
 the interface unless registered.

 ```c++